Invictus Games Team U.S. Archery

-The Honorable Donald M. Remy, Secretary of the Department of Veterans Affairs, cheers on Team U.S. athletes during the Invictus Games The Hague, Netherlands, April 17, 2022.
-The Invictus Games are composed of nearly 20 nations and over 500 military competitors, competing in 10 sporting events April 16-22, 2022.
+U.S. Marine Corps Sgt.
+Patrick MacDonald, competes in an archery competition for the Invictus Games The Hague, Netherlands, April 17, 2022.
+The Invictus Games are composed of 20 nations, over 500 military competitors, competing in 10 sporting events April 16-22, 2022.

 |Date Taken: